elocremarc/abstractii/README.md

 What defines a valid Abstractii Evolved: https://ordinals.com/content/c5619839420c6b298658726bfe5b5bd0180fae11c4b8113d638c9f44fbc44133i0

-# How to do your own project like this Abstractii
+# How to do your own project like Abstractii

 ## How Generation works
 See both the `Abstractii.html` and the `AbstractiiEvolved.html` to see how to do generative inscriptions.